fbpx

 • Community Building

 All staff members share in the responsibility for safeguarding the health and safety of the whole community.
-All staff and volunteers are required to follow SSP’s Medical Advisory Council’s Covid-19 Safety Guidelines.
 Each staff member contributes to modeling and creating a safe, supportive environment of growth for all participants.

-We will be serving with three partner communities during the 2023 summer.
+Staff will be work with three partner communities during the 2024 summer:

-Site Directors work part-time throughout the winter and spring part-time to interview applicants, communicate with their staff team after hiring, visit partner communities, and prepare for staff training.
+Site Director summer employment begins June 8.
+They also work part-time throughout February-May to interview applicants, communicate with their staff team after hiring, visit partner communities, and prepare for staff training.
 This is mostly asynchronous work, increasing in frequency as the summer approaches, and based on the Site Director team availability.
 Site Directors meet on Zoom for training and planning sessions for one hour every other week, increasing to weekly in the weeks leading up to the summer.

 Qualifications

-• High school graduate (or GED) plus at least one year of college or work experience
+• 18+ and a high school graduate (or GED) plus at least one year of college or work experience

 • Suitability to work with and act as a role model to youth